lu4p/binclude/README.md

 go build
 ```
 ## Binary size
 The resulting binary can get quite large, with the included files.
-You can add compression of the included files with `-gzip` or `-brotli`.
+You can add compression of the included files with `-gzip`

 **Note:** decompression is optional to allow for the scenario where you want to serve compressed files for a webapp directly.